AT2A/Stock_Scraper/readme.txt

 #Stock News Scraper

 ##Description
- The scraper scrapes google finance, stockanalysis.com, and yahoo finance to retrieve the days stock information, its all displayed in a txt file and gemini ai is used to summarize all the information which is also included in the txt file
+ The scraper scrapes Google Finance, stockanalysis.com, and Yahoo Finance to retrieve the day stock information, it's all displayed in a txt file and Gemini ai is used to summarize all the information which is also included in the Txt file

-##Ho
+##How to